Lufthansa flights hit as crew start longest-ever strike

-BERLIN/FRANKFURT German airline Lufthansa (LHAG.DE) cancelled hundreds of flights on Friday and warned of more disruption on Saturday after a cabin crew union started a series of walkouts that could become the longest ever strike at the carrier.

-On the first day of a planned week of protest over failed pension talks, flight attendants were instructed to strike at Frankfurt, Lufthansa's biggest hub, and Duesseldorf between 1300 and 2200 GMT, affecting about 37,500 passengers.
+On the first day of a planned week of protest over failed pension talks, flight attendants were instructed to strike at Frankfurt, Lufthansa's biggest hub, and Duesseldorf between 1300 and 2200 GMT (08:00 a.m. and 06:00 p.m.
+EST), affecting around 37,500 passengers.

-That will be followed by walkouts on short-haul flights from Frankfurt and all flights from Duesseldorf between 0500 GMT and 2200 GMT on Saturday, the UFO union announced.
+That will be followed by walkouts on short-haul flights from Frankfurt and all flights from Duesseldorf between 0500 GMT and 2200 GMT (01:00 a.m. and 06:00 p.m.
+EST) on Saturday, the UFO union announced.

-According to Lufthansa, that will result in about 520 short-haul flights being cancelled that day, affecting 58,000 passengers.

-For Friday, Lufthansa said it had cancelled 290 planned flights including 15 long-haul departures, which are typically more profitable for carriers.
+Lufthansa said it had canceled 290 flights planned for Friday including 15 long-haul departures, which are typically more profitable for carriers.
 Eight long-haul flights will still take off, it said.

 The walkout comes after Lufthansa and the union failed to reach an agreement in a long-running row over early retirement benefits and pensions.